tier4/AWML/docs/get_started.md

 ```

 ## 3. Train and evaluation

-- Change config
+### 3.1 Change config

+- You can change batchsize by file name.
 - If you use custom pkl file, you need to change pkl file from `nuscenes_infos_train.pkl`.

+### 3.2 Training

 - You can use docker command for training as below.
   - See each [projects](projects) for detail command of training and evaluation.